cfpb/design-system/docs/pages/interactive-chart.md

   The subtitle should provide further context about what is important about the chart data and why a user might be interested in exploring the data.

-  * Should include no more than three lines of text (add character counts)
+  * Should include no more than three lines of text at desktop (approximately 250 characters including spaces)

   * Uses the body text paragraph style